trackmatic/trackmatic-documentation/rest/loads/index.md

 A load serves as a set of instructions to the driver (type of operator) on how to execute a given load.

-A load consists of a collection of consignments and activities arranged within points of interest.
+A load consists of a collection of consignments and activities arranged within stop.

-#### Points of Interest
+#### Stops
-The point of interest represent a specific place on the planet (Location) which the driver needs to drive to in order to perform their pre-defined work (Activities).
-When they arrive at a point of interest they will be required to interact with various people (Entities) to get their work done.
+The stop represent a specific place on the planet (Location) which the driver needs to drive to in order to perform their pre-defined work (Activities).
+When they arrive at a stop they will be required to interact with various people (Entities) to get their work done.

-It should be clear that a point of interest can only exist with the context of a load and is the component which bring Entities, Shipping Addresses, Locations and Activities together as part of a greater Travel Plan.
+It should be clear that a stop can only exist with the context of a load and is the component which bring Entities, Shipping Addresses, Locations and Activities together as part of a greater Travel Plan.

-The points of interest are connected by a path component.
-The path represents the physical path which should be followed in order to get to the point of interest.
-The path is used by the navigation system to direct to the operator to the point of interest.
-The path has a time and distance component which is used to measure the operators progress while moving between points of interest.
+The stop are connected by a path component.
+The path represents the physical path which should be followed in order to get to the stop.
+The path is used by the navigation system to direct to the operator to the stop.
+The path has a time and distance component which is used to measure the operators progress while moving between stop.

 #### Travel Plan
-The travel plan consists of two or more points of interest and describes the sequence in which the points of interest should be visited.
+The travel plan consists of two or more stop and describes the sequence in which the stop should be visited.

 #### Allocation
 The load allocation represents the components which have been allocated to facilitate the execution of the load.
 The allocation exists primarily of an operator and a vehicle (the asset assigned to haul the load).
 Supporting assets can also be allocated to a load to facilitate the management of those assets.